robertg55/r6-stats/README.md

 ## Conclusion

 This solution efficiently processes large volumes of Rainbow Six Siege match logs, computing both operator and player statistics in a scalable, memory-efficient manner.
 By leveraging multiprocessing, the solution is capable of handling large data sets quickly, making it ideal for daily processing.

-For the top 10 matches by kills for all players, due to memory limitations, the solution currently relies on high I/O rates.
-To improve scalability and performance, especially for larger datasets, migrating to a thread-safe database (e.g., PostgreSQL or SQLite with WAL) would be recommended.